 Chickens outnumber humans three to one on this planet.
 Now, let’s be veeeeerrryyy nice to our bird friends so one day when they manage to form superior intelligence and take over the world, they will spare the groveling humans.

-Chooks have their own language.
+Chickens have their own language.
 Chickens make over 30 different sounds and each bird and flock has its own tone.
 Different sounds can mean: There’s a predator in the air!
 There’s a predator on the ground!
 I found something delicious over here!
 I just laid an egg!
 Get the hell out of my nest!
 Oh my god, I’m lost, I’M LOST, I DON’T KNOW WHERE I AM!!!
 As you can see, chickens are very dramatic creatures that are big into exclamations.

 Many hens make a big ol’ racket every day when they announce to the world that they are indeed going inside to lay an egg.
-Some people call this ‘the egg song’
+Some people call this ‘the egg song’ and the whole flock joins in the chorus, even if they aren’t laying an egg at that moment.
+It’s really quite beautiful!

-Most roosters are downright gentlemanly creatures.
-When new food is served they make a lovely ‘took took took’ sound to call their harem of hens over.
-I’m not even kidding, they’re called a harem.
 Ever a believer in ‘ladies first,’ the roo waits until everyone is eating before taking a bite.
 Roosters also spend the vast majority of their time protecting the flock.
 They constantly scan the land and sky for predators while the ladies gossip and stuff their faces.
 A good rooster will fight predators to the death to defend his flock, even if they’re much bigger than him!

-The Hierarchy of Chickendom
+12. There is a Hierarchy of Chickendom

 Our original head hen, Little Carl fought her way back to the top in this transition, and still remains more powerful than our poor rooster.
 His masculinity was crushed by her scrappiness.
 It’s easy to tell who’s at the top.
-She’s the first to eat, and the others tend to follow her lead.
+The head hen is the first to eat, and the others tend to follow her lead.
 If she decides it’s time to go to bed, everyone else follows.
 The bird on the bottom is the last to eat.
 She’s forced to scurry around the chowing flock, grabbing bits of grub wherever she can.
-She gets the crappiest places to sleep at night, and everyone generally thinks she sucks.
+She gets the worst places to sleep at night, and everyone generally thinks she sucks.
 Sound harsh?
 It is.
-Now think about the human behavior at your place of employment.
+That’s chickens for you.

 So long for now, Happy trails to you, until we meet again…